Book your Inca Trail 2027 with AB Expeditions, local experts in small-group adventures. Don’t miss out!

 What if you need to do more than #1 on the trail?

-When nature calls during the Inca Trail trek, a toilet may not always be nearby.
-Your guide can help you find a secluded spot away from the trail and wildlife to do your business.
-To minimize your impact on the environment, make sure to dig a hole or depression in the ground with your boot or hands.
-If you’re in a rocky area, you can stack rocks on top of your waste.
-Remember to cover your deposit with organic material or rocks to “leave no trace.”
-It may be a judgment call, but it’s important to do your part in preserving the natural beauty of the trail.
+When nature calls and a toilet is not nearby, your guide can help you find a secluded spot away from the trail.
+To minimize your impact, make sure to dig a hole and cover your deposit with organic material or rocks to “leave no trace.”
+It’s important to do your part in preserving the natural beauty of the trail.

 Are there restroom facilities accessible for women in the area?

-There are designated bathrooms for men and women, but practically speaking, both genders use the same facilities.
-Functionally, there is no significant difference between the men’s and women’s bathrooms.
-Therefore, it’s common for people of all genders to use whichever bathroom is available at the time.
+There are designated bathrooms for men and women, but practically speaking, both genders often use the same facilities.
+Functionally, there is no significant difference between the men’s and women’s bathrooms on the trail.

 bathrooms in wiñaywayna campsite